Managing Modbus TCP definitions¶

 Modbus TCP is a communication protocol typically used by facility or building level assets.
 Hyperview allows the creation of Modbus TCP definitions to handle the monitoring of such equipment separate from auto-discoveries.

-A Modbus TCP definition can be assigned to any number of assets to enable monitoring on that asset if they share the same object mapping, but only one definition can be applied to an individual asset at a time.
+A Modbus TCP definition can be assigned to any number of assets to enable monitoring on those assets if they share the same object mapping, but only one definition can be applied to an individual asset at a time.
+A single asset can be monitored across multiple Modbus device addresses using the same definition.

 Modbus Register Addresses¶